roadfoodr/tinware/prompts/tinware-PRD-current.md

 - Real-time feedback on user inputs
 - Comprehensive end-of-round summary
 - Invalid word messages include the name of the current lexicon
-- Success messages tailored to each game type
+- Success messages tailored to each game type and scenario outcome
+- Display of calculated score at the end of each scenario

 ### 4.6 Hint System
 - Optional hints to assist players when stuck